 What is Sophora Japonica?

-If you have not read much pagoda tree info, it is natural to ask “What is Sophora japonica?”
-Japanese pagoda tree is a deciduous species that grows quickly into a 75-foot tree with a broad, rounded crown.
+If you have not read much pagoda tree info, it is natural to ask, “What is Sophora japonica?”
+Japanese pagoda tree is a deciduous species that grows quickly into a 75 foot (23 m.) tree with a broad, rounded crown.
 A delightful shade tree, it doubles as an ornamental in the garden.

-The tree is also used as a street tree, since it tolerates urban pollution.
-In this type of location with compacted soil, the tree rarely rises above 40 feet tall.
+The tree is also used as a street tree since it tolerates urban pollution.
+In this type of location with compacted soil, the tree rarely rises above 40 feet (12 m.) tall.

 Bloom season begins in late summer and continues through fall.
-The blooms stay on the tree about a month, then give way to the seed pods.
+The blooms stay on the tree for about a month, then give way to the seed pods.
 These are attractive and unusual pods.
-Each ornamental pod is about 8 inches long and looks like a string of beads.
+Each ornamental pod is about 8 inches (20 cm.) long and looks like a string of beads.

 Growing Japanese Pagodas

-Growing Japanese pagodas is only feasible if you live in U.S. Department of Agriculture plant hardiness zones 4 through 8.
+Growing Japanese pagodas is only feasible if you live in USDA plant hardiness zones 4 through 8.
 Japanese pagoda care is much easier if you plant these trees in the correct zone.

 If you want the ideal location for this tree, plant it in full sun in soil that is rich in organic content.
 The soil should drain extremely well, so choose sandy loams.
 Provide moderate irrigation.

 Once the Japanese pagoda tree is established, it requires little effort on your part to thrive.
-Its lovely leaves are pest-free, and tree tolerates urban conditions, heat and drought.
+Its lovely leaves are pest-free, and the tree tolerates urban conditions, heat, and drought.